Table Of Content

 Node.js has a single-threaded, event-driven architecture that allows it to handle a lot of connections at the same time without slowing down.
 Most popular online platforms start processing each new request by creating a new thread, which uses RAM for the time it takes to process the new request.

 Node, on the other hand, runs on a single thread, utilizing the event loop and callbacks for I/O activities and outsourcing database functions as quickly as it is possible.
 The result is a system that can handle hundreds of thousands or even millions of simultaneous connections at once.

-A lot of people use PHP to make websites quickly because it can be easily customized and works well with a wide range of different management systems.
+A lot of people use PHP framework to make websites quickly because it can be easily customized and works well with a wide range of different management systems.
 PHP was created specifically for the purpose of creating dynamic web pages, which is why PHP scripts are substantially faster than scripts written in other computer languages.

-PHP code may be readily put into HTML, allowing developers to easily convert static website code to dynamic website code by simply embedding PHP code in HTML code.
+PHP code may be readily put into HTML, allowing PHP developers to easily convert static website code to dynamic website code by simply embedding PHP code in HTML code.